General Data Protection Regulation (GDPR)

 - The individual’s rights include: to be informed about how their data is used, to have access to their data, to rectify incorrect information, to have their data erased, to restrict how their data is used, to move their data from one organisation to another, and to object to their data being used at all

-At St Helen’s Catholic Primary School we are working towards compliance of the new wider requirements.
+At St Helen’s Catholic Primary School we work to be compliant with these wider requirements.
 This said the school already aims to ensure robust and secure systems are in place to protect personal data both in electronic and paper form.

 If you have any questions, concerns or would like more information about GDPR or discuss anything mentioned in the privacy notices, please contact the school's office or the data protection officer: